othmanalbahri1/gamessRestartGO/README.md

 - Writes a new `.inp` file that's ready for your restart run.

 ## Custom basis sets in `$DATA`:
   Restarting GAMESS geometry optimization runs with custom `$DATA` basis sets is cumbersome.
 This script gives you the option to automatically insert basis set groups in `$DATA`.
-However, you need to modify the section of the script labeled `# Extract coordiantes from minEnergyGeom and add custom basis sets` to suit your needs.
+However, you need to modify the section of the script labelled `# Extract coordinates from minEnergyGeom and add custom basis sets` to suit your needs.
 The defaults are `APCseg-1` on C, N, O and `PCseg-1` on H atoms.

 # Disclaimer
-I've tried to anticipate mistakes and put guards in place to prevent input/output erros and overwritting existing files.
-However, I'd reccommend that you copy the directory that contains the files of the GAMESS run you'd like to restart to a new directory and run the scrip on these copied files just in case something goes wrong.
+I've tried to anticipate mistakes and put guards in place to prevent input/output errors and overwriting existing files.
+However, I'd recommend that you copy the directory that contains the files of the GAMESS run you'd like to restart to a new directory and run the scrip on these copied files just in case something goes wrong.
 Also, check that the output files make sense!

 I've written this script mainly for personal use but put it here in case it's useful to others - use at your own risk!
 If you catch bugs, have questions, or need minor modifications please add an issue and I'll do my best to help.